sgerwin/PA2-MAPAYE/README.md

 # PA 2 - Numerical Python (NUMPY)

 ## Intended Learning Outcomes
-- To identify the codes and functions incorporated in the Numpy library <br>
+- To identify the codes and functions incorporated in the Numpy library
 - To be able to apply and use the different codes and functions in creating a Python program using a Numpy library

 ## Instructions